PrathuashaKB/Blue-WildFlower-Club/README.md

 🌸*Blossom into the world of Blue Wildflowers!*

-Blue-WildFlower-Club is a self-developed responsive website that displays a collection of stunning [blue wildflowers](https://en.wikipedia.org/wiki/Blue_flower).
+Blue WildFlower Club is a self-developed responsive website that displays a collection of stunning [blue wildflowers](https://en.wikipedia.org/wiki/Blue_flower).
 Users can explore floral content freely or through a premium membership by joining the Blue-WildFlower-Club.
 This project was created independently to gain hands-on experience in front-end web development after completing :

 - *The Complete Responsive Web Development Course* (Udemy)
 - *Learning Bootstrap 4* (Infosys Springboard)